Alemanni: Genetics

 A genetic study published in Science Advances in September 2018 examined the remains of eight individuals buried at a seventh-century Alemannic graveyard in Niederstotzingen, Germany.
 This is the richest and most complete Alemannic graveyard ever found.
 The highest-ranking individual at the graveyard was a male with Frankish grave goods.
 Four males were found to be closely related to him.
 They were all carriers of types of the paternal haplogroup R1b1a2a1a1c2b2b.
 A sixth male was a carrier of the paternal haplogroup R1b1a2a1a1c2b2b1a1 and the maternal haplogroup U5a1a1.
 Along with the five closely related individuals, he displayed close genetic links to northern and eastern Europe, particularly Lithuania and Iceland.
 Two individuals buried at the cemetery were found to be genetically different from both the others and each other, displaying genetic links to Southern Europe, particularly northern Italy and Spain.
 Along with the sixth male, they might have been adoptees or slaves.

+According to Gretzinger et al. (2024), the early medieval Alemannic and Bavarian populations of southern Germany had considerably more steppe-related ancestry and, consequently, significantly less Early European Farmer (EEF) ancestry than the preceding Iron Age Hallstatt population, which was "congruent with the arrival of Germanic-speaking tribes from northern Germany or Denmark".
+The data indicate a significant increase in Scandinavian-related ancestry—a proxy for Germanic-speaking groups—in the first half of the first millennium AD, with "median northern European ancestry" rising significantly, reaching high levels in the early medieval period.
+This population turnover was associated with the introduction of new paternal haplogroups, such as I1-M253, which is commonly found in "Continental North European-like ancestry".
+These Alemannic and Bavarian populations of Late Antiquity and the Early Middle Ages were genetically indistinguishable from Iron Age and Medieval groups in Northern Germany and Scandinavia, and showed the closest resemblance to present-day populations from Denmark, northern Germany, the Netherlands, and Scandinavia.